 While getting your head around this concept, it’s handy to have some examples.
 It’s not as complex as it may seem.

 - Commodities (like precious metals)

 By selling your liquid assets, you’ve got cash ready to go.
-But don’t do anything irrational – you can forecast your liquid assets, so there’s no need to flog all your belongings!
+You can forecast them, so there’s no need to start selling your possessions.